 But how ’bout this?
 Brian sings along, and when the high and falsetto parts arrive, a band member takes over, and it comes off seamlessly.

 What better way to close than with some inspirational quotes from Brian?

 Every few minutes the voices say something derogatory to me, which discourages me a little bit.
 But I have to be strong enough to say to them, ‘Hey, would you quit stalking me?
-F*** off!
-Don’t talk to me – leave me alone!”
+Don’t talk to me – leave me alone!’
 I have to say these types of things all day long.
 It’s like a fight.

 I say, ‘We shall overcome.’
 I use that all the time.
 We shall overcome all of the bad notions people have, the preconceived notions.

 I turn to Brian because I know where he’s been and he made it out.
-And if he can pull that off, so can I. So can all of us.
+And if he can pull it off, so can I. So can all of us.

 Absolutely, the wonder of Brian Wilson.
 I’m very proud to say he’s my hero.

 I highly recommend the 2014 Brian Wilson biopic Love & Mercy.
 You’ll learn so much more about Brian’s “beauty, near-death, and recovery.”